 Step Five: Build the Base

-For right now you’re just going to cut two pieces of MDF for your base (same exact size).
-We used the table saw but if you don’t have a table saw then you could always just use a jigsaw.
+For right now you’re just going to cut two pieces of MDF for the bottom of your base (same exact size).
+We used the table saw but if you don’t have a table saw, then you could always just use a jigsaw.
 Be sure to leave enough space for the sides/walls of the base (take good measurements).
 Screw the two pieces together using your drill and 3/4 inch wooden screws (depending on the width of your MDF board).

 Step Six: Attach Branches to Base

-Determine where you want to attach your branch to the base….it might be centered or off to the side like ours.
-Once you’ve determined where you want to attach it…prop the branch up and get everything in place.
+Determine where you want to attach your tree/branch to the base.
+It might be centered or off to the side like ours.
+Once you’ve determined where you want to attach it, then prop the branch up and get everything in place.
 Drill some pilot holes through the base and into the branch.

 Step Seven: Finish the Base